A Virtual Stroll Around the Walls of Chester

 plumbers arms

 The Plumbers Arms was at no. 39 Queen Street.
-The site is now built over by the Tesco and British Home Stores rear entrances as well as Union Walk.
+The area is now built over by the Tesco, the former British Home Stores' rear entrances and Charlotte Court, as well as Union Walk.
+The photograph below shows it iin the early 1970s.
+The facade of the classical building, the former Independent Chapel of 1777, to its right still survives.

-The licencee in 1934/5 was J Williams.
+The licencee in 1934-5 was J Williams, in 1960-1966 Jean and Geoff Hewson.

-The Chester artist Jill pears wrote to tell us, "I remember going in there in 1976 with a boyfriend.
+The Chester artist Jill Pears wrote to tell us, "I remember going in there in 1976 with a boyfriend.
 It was pretty basic, with lino on the floor and a strip light, but it was a very friendly 'local'.
 The landlady was a jolly plump woman named Mary".

 plumber's arms